henkall/cod4xServer-docker/README.md

 - Based on:
     - [Cod4x](https://cod4x.me/) server program
     - Unzip and curl to download the Cod4x
-- Compatible with COD4 1.7 clients
-- Original COD4 **main** and **zone** files required
+- You should go get the Windows client from https://cod4x.me/
+    - It is a patch to Call of Duty 4 Modern Warfare so you are able to se the server.
 - Works with custom mods and usermaps

-- You only need the "main", "zone", "mods" and "usermaps" from your Call of Duty 4.
-- You can omit the `main/video` directory as this is not needed by the server.
 - You can find a sample file to a "server.cfg" file on github.
 ~~~
 https://github.com/henkall/docker-cod4